 Children who have a sibling on the roll of the school at the time of application.
-This applies to reception through to Year 5.
+This applies to reception through to Year 6.

-Rule 4: Nearest School
+Rule 4: Negrest School

 Children for whom it is their nearest school or academy.
-This includes all schools except those which allocate places based on faith (membership or practice) before allocating on the basis of distance.
+This includes all schools except those which allocate places based on faith (membership or practice) before allocating based on distance.